-- In bowl, whisk together milk, eggs, and raspberry, vanilla and almond extract. (*note* Raspberry extract is optional if raspberries are not available or very ripe – just adds touch of flavor).
+- In bowl, whisk together milk, eggs, and raspberry extract (not the juice prepared above), vanilla and almond extract. (*note* Raspberry extract is optional if raspberries are not available or very ripe – just adds touch of flavor).
 Set aside.

 - Sift together flour, sugar and baking powder into the bowl of a stand mixer.
 Fit mixer with paddle attachment, and turn on low.